This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 The medical establishment wrote him off.
 He didn't have a control group, they told him.
 But Muyembe knew that in this village, Ebola was killing 81% of people.
 Just this year, however, that science became the foundation of what is now proven to be the first effective treatment against Ebola, saving about 70% of patients.

-"But if this idea was accepted by scientists, we [could have] saved a lot people, a lot of lives," he says.
+"But if this idea was accepted by scientists, we [could have] saved a lot of people, a lot of lives," he says.

 You can tell Muyembe is hurt by all this.
-Ever since he came back to Congo, he has fought for recognition.
+Ever since he returned to Congo, he has fought for recognition for his country.
 His whole life, he has dreamed that big science could come out of his home country.

 Just as he announced that samples would not leave Congo, he also got a commitment from Japan to build a state-of-the-art research facility right here.
 Soon, the goats in the courtyard will be gone, replaced by a facility just as good as those in Belgium or in the United States.

 At 77, Muyembe says he doesn't regret coming back to Congo.
-And, unlike when he came back in 1973, now he has equipment.
+And, unlike when he returned in 1973, now he has equipment.

 "Now I have mice here," he says, laughing.
 "I have mice.
 I have subculture.
 Now, everything is here."